Flood-damaged roads to cost $3.8 billion to fix

 “We need a fundamental shift in the way we fund, deliver and maintain these assets,” she said on Thursday.

-Councils want an increase in Federal Roads to Recovery funding from $500 million to $800 million per year to help invest in new technologies and build more resilient roads.
+Councils want an increase in Federal Roads to Recovery funding from $500 million to $800 million a year to help invest in new technologies and build more resilient roads.

-Australian Road Research Board (ARRB) CEO Michael Caltabiano says the extensive damage to large parts of the road system across several states is an opportunity to change the ways roads are built to make them more resilient.
+Australian Road Research Board CEO Michael Caltabiano said the extensive damage to large parts of the road system across several states was an opportunity to change the ways roads were built to make them more resilient.

 “Moisture is kryptonite for roads and inevitably leads to potholes,” he said.